avanitanna/CS595-blog/README.md

 Hello amazing readers!
 In this post, I would like to discuss the paper *Make the Best of Cross-lingual Transfer: Evidence from POS Tagging with over 100 Languages* which is authored by Wietse de Vries, Martijn Wieling, and Malvina Nissim.

-Blog Reading Time: About 10 minutes.
+Reading Time: About 10 minutes.

 Paper：<https://aclanthology.org/2022.acl-long.529>